Former Bukit Timah Fire Station: History

 Minister of National Development, Desmond Lee, noted plans to connect Bukit Timah Fire Station to the Rail Corridor and the Bukit Batok Nature Reserve.
 In 2022, Homestead Holland Pte Ltd pulled out of the project, stating COVID-19 as a challenge.
 In 2023, SLA and URA called for a new tender for Bukit Timah Fire Station to continue the project and was expected to be awarded in January 2024.

-On 9 April 2024, LHN Facilities Management announced that they would be developing Bukit Timah Fire Station.
-They plan to build a residential apartment called Coliwoo near the location, expecting to open it in the first half of 2025.
+On 9 April 2024, LHN Facilities Management announced that they would be redeveloping Bukit Timah Fire Station.
+They plan to build a residential apartment at the former facility under its new entity Coliwoo, which opened in 2025.